pretis/flexpret/README.md

 Chisel
 --------------------------------------------------------------------------------
-We use Chisel version 3.1 via sbt.
+We use Chisel version 3.1 via mill.

-To learn more about Chisel, visit their [website](https://chisel.eecs.berkeley.edu/) and particularly their [documentation section](https://chisel.eecs.berkeley.edu/documentation.html).
+To learn more about Chisel, visit its [website](http://www.chisel-lang.org/) and particularly the [documentation section](https://chisel.eecs.berkeley.edu/documentation.html).

 C++ Emulator
 --------------------------------------------------------------------------------